-For the fourth straight year, the Puget Sound Business Journal honored PPM in 2021 with its Corporate Citizenship award for our philanthropic and community service work.
+For the fifth straight year, the Puget Sound Business Journal honored PPM in 2022 with its Corporate Citizenship award for our philanthropic and community service work.
 As a company, we have committed to donating 1% of total revenues to non-profit organizations serving the communities where we work across the nation.

 Since our founding, we’ve contributed more than $1.06 million to nearly 120 non-profits in our communities.

 But our service is about more than writing a check.
 We actively participate in fundraising events, such as the Fred Hutch Obliteride.
 We also roll up our sleeves and partner with agencies such as Mary’s Place, building bunk beds and preparing space for its newest family shelter in Seattle.
 We also have strategic partnerships with Harlem Children’s Zone in New York and Langston House in Seattle led by our blackpac committee and every Juneteenth we donate our profits on that day to organizations that help advance the Black community.

 Every member of our team is encouraged to donate a week of paid time per year to community service.

 Because if we are to truly reimagine the potential of people, it needs to start in our own backyard with others who are committed to making a difference.